 /etc/apt/sources.listconfiguration.
 The source code can be downloaded like below.
 Source code in repositories can be enabled by uncommenting deb-src lines and the final look will be like below.

 Then run apt-get update to get the latest information about source packages.

 To make things easier source packages can be downloaded and unpacked automatically like below.

 One step further of downloading and extracting the package is compiling the package.
 All these operations can be done automatically with the command below.

 There are some offline hosts and want to get a package for them to install.
 We will just download the package without installing it.

 Get Change Log Of Package

-Package maintainers provides change log of new versions there are different ways to get this change log like from upstream site, maintainers site or simply using changelog package.
+Package maintainers provide changelog of new versions there are different ways to get this change log like from the upstream site, maintainers site or simply using changelog package.

 $ sudo apt-get changelog tmux